paradigmxyz/reth/docs/crates/db.md

     let mut tx_sender = db_tx.cursor_read::<tables::TxSenders>()?;

 ```

-We are almost at the last stop in the tour of the `db` crate.
-In addition to the methods provided by the `DbTx` and `DbTxMut` traits.
-These traits provide various associated types related to cursors as well as methods to utilize the cursor types.

 Lets look at an examples of how cursors are used.
 The code snippet below contains the `unwind` method from the `BodyStage` defined in the `stages` crate.
 This function is responsible for unwinding any changes to the database if there is an error when executing the body stage within the Reth pipeline.